-Figure 19: Total Log Length for Rehabilitation Monitoring Plots
+Figure 13: Total Log Length for Rehabilitation Monitoring Plots

-An assessment of vegetation integrity for rehabilitation monitoring plots is provided Figure 20.
-The graph shows that composition improved or remained the same at RM1, RM2 and RM4 but declined at RM3 and RM5.
-Structure improved at all plots except RM4 and RM5.
-Function improved all plots.
+An assessment of vegetation integrity for rehabilitation monitoring plots is provided in Figure 14.
+The graph shows that composition improved or remained the same at RM1 and RM2 but declined at RM3 and RM5.
+Structure improved RM1 and RM2 but worsened at RM3 and RM5.
+Function improved for all plots.
 Overall, the vegetation integrity, which is an indicator of overall vegetation condition, improved at all plots.